 Following his collegiate career, Hopper spent two years in the New York Mets' minor league system.
 He was a member of a championship team in 1999 with the Mets' Gulf Coast League squad, then split the 2000 season between the Capital City Bombers of the South Atlantic League and the Pittsfield Mets of the New York-Penn League.

 Hopper graduated from Berry in 1999 with a bachelor's degree in health and physical education.
 He earned a master's degree in exercise science from Georgia State in 2004.
-Hopper was married in July 2006 to the former Kylie Bivens, and the couple has a son, Kase, and a daughter, Kameron.
+Hopper was married in July 2006 to the former Kylie Bivens, and the couple has a son, Kase, and two daughters, Kameron and Baylor.